Complete quantitative outputs from stormwater, financial, MCDA, Monte Carlo, adversarial, and environmental models

 ELIMINATE: Dominated by 4+ scenarios or consistently bottom-ranked.

 Pareto front: C, C2, E, F, H, I, J are all non-dominated on at least one objective combination.
-However, Scenario A is dominated by 9 of 11 other scenarios — every other option outperforms it on multiple objectives simultaneously.
+However, Scenario A is dominated by every other scenario in the set — under equal weights it ranks last (13 of 13), and 12 other scenarios outperform it on multiple objectives simultaneously.

-1,000 random weight draws (uniform distribution across 20 objectives) to test whether the ranking is sensitive to how you weight the criteria.
+1,000 random weight draws (uniform distribution across 20 objectives) over 12 scenarios (A, A2, B, C, C2, D, E, F, G, H, I, J) to test whether the ranking is sensitive to how you weight the criteria.
 It is not.
+Scenario K (added later) was not part of the Monte Carlo run; under EQUAL weighting K ranks #5 of 13 — well behind H but inside the top tier.

 | Scenario | Wins | Win Rate | Interpretation |